lite3/wordpress-github-sync/README.md

 ### Additional Customizations ###

-There are a number of other customizations available in WordPress <--> GitHub Sync, including the commit message and YAML front-matter.
+There are a number of other customizations available in Writing On GitHub, including the commit message and YAML front-matter.
 Want more detail?
 Check out the [wiki](https://github.com/mAAdhaTTah/wordpress-github-sync/wiki).

 ### Contributing ###